farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 ### Character Creation

 Characters are defined by descriptive traits called `details`.
-These highlight who the characters are, and what is important about them.
-Those details are also used as a guide to know the different narrative liberties that a character has.
+These highlight who they are, and what is important about them.
+Those details aren’t just information to give the character color, but should be the aspects of the character that we pay attention to in the story.
+They are also used as a guide to know the different narrative liberties that a character has in the fiction.

 When creating a new character, write down their: